samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 The 49% is not a confession.
 It is a **baseline**.
 It means there is a lot of room to improve, and every improvement is measurable.
 The next post will cover the scoring fix and the alias layer: what changed, and whether the number moved.

 The API is live at [samaita.com/projects/address-quality](https://samaita.com/projects/address-quality/) with a playground.
 Try it.
 If an address comes back wrong, that is useful data.
+Every release comes with a new benchmark update, available at [samaita.com/projects/address-quality](https://samaita.com/projects/address-quality/) under Benchmark.

 *Series: Part 1, why and how (this post).
 Next: the scoring fix, and what the new number is.*